Hoai-Baoo/Hoai-Baoo/README.md

 - 💻 All of my projects are available at [here](https://github.com/Hoai-Baoo?tab=repositories)

-- 💬 I'm interested in **embedded, machine learning, computer vision, web development, robotic**
+- 💬 I'm interested in **chip design, digital circuits, embedded, computer vision, robotic**

 - 📄 This is